-NOTE 36.
+NOTE 3635.
 EVENTS AFTER THE REPORTING PERIOD

-Administrative Arrangement After the Reporting Period AASB 110.21(a) On 1 July 2023, the Executive approved an administrative arrangement that involved restructuring 'Burley Griffin Agency' by moving its land and planning division to 'Receiving Directorate'.
+Administrative Arrangement After the Reporting Period

+On 1 July 2024, the Executive approved an administrative arrangement that involved restructuring 'Burley Griffin Agency' by moving its land and planning division to 'Receiving Directorate'.
 The movement of the land and planning division was undertaken because it was considered that this function was more closely aligned with the existing functions of 'Receiving Directorate'.
 The financial effect of the administrative arrangement is not reflected in the financial statements.

-AASB 110.21(b) The total value of net assets transferred between the 'Burley Griffin Agency' and 'Receiving Directorate' after the reporting period was \$xxx000,000.
+The total value of net assets transferred between the 'Burley Griffin Agency' and 'Receiving Directorate' after the reporting period was \$xxx.